brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

   2. Green: make that test pass;
   3. Refactor.
 - Tests are insufficient as long as there are conditions that have not been covered by the tests or calculations that have not been validated.
-- When a defect is found, a regression test that fails should be written, and only then the code should be fixed.
+- When a bug is found, a regression test that fails because of that same bug should be written, and only then the code should be fixed.
-- Leaving a programming session with a broken test (not committed) is a great way to ensure an easy ramp up in the next session.
+- Leaving a programming session with a broken test is a great way to ensure an easy ramp up in the next session.
 - Test Doubles:
   1. Dummy objects are passed around but never actually used.
 They should return `null`, as that prevents that implementation from being used (`NullPointerException`);
   2. Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test;